 2. Football Nursing Position

-3. The Laid Back Nursing Position (it is also called The Biological Nurturing).
+3. The Laid Back Nursing Position (it is also called Biological Nurturing)

 It is the most recommended position after birth and within 1 hour.

-The biological nurturing helps your baby to self-latch by searching for your dark nipple (and he can smell it, too.)
+The biological nurturing helps your baby to self-latch by searching for your nipple.

-This position is also suitable for moms after c-section with little modification.
-Just rotate the baby 90° degrees clockwise or counterclockwise to avoid his load on your abdomen.
-Also, you can rotate the baby more than 90° degrees to reach your shoulder.
+This position is also suitable for moms after c-section, simply rotate the baby 90° degrees clockwise or counterclockwise to avoid the weight on your abdomen.

 4. The Side-Lying Nursing Position